raphaelalmeidamartins/blogs-api/README.md

 Node.js and Express.js project developed by [Raphael Martins](https://www.linkedin.com/in/raphaelameidamartins/) at the end of Unit 24 ([Back-end Development Module](https://github.com/raphaelalmeidamartins/trybe_exercicios/tree/main/3_Desenvolvimento-Back-end)) of Trybe's Web Development course.
 I was approved with 100% of the mandatory and optional requirements met.

 We had to create a blog RESTful API using MSC (Model-Service-Controller) architecture.
 We must use the Sequelize.js ORM to connect with the database, and handle authentication with Json Web Token.

+[Click here](https://blogs-api-24072022.herokuapp.com/docs/en/) to check out the final version of the project on your browser.
 <br />
 </details>